vin-shin/vinshin.github.io/index.md

 Hello, I am Vin Shin, an undergraduate at University of California, Santa Barbara (UCSB) studying electrical engineering.

-I am an avid electronics enthusiast, working with robotics and PCB design.
-I am interested in pursuing a PhD with a general focus in nanotechnology.
+I am an avid electronics enthusiast and can work in robotics and PCB design.
+I am interested in pursuing a PhD in an interesting field!

 ## Research Interests

-- **Nanotechnology** NEMs, metamaterials
-- **Semiconductors** transistors, high speed/frequency, MEMs
+- **Probabilistic Computing** Machine Learning, Ising machines
 - **Robotics** computer vision, control systems, machine learning

 ## Links